ecomfe/react-hooks/packages/intersection/README.md

 `callback` is triggered whenever element is into or out of screen.

-Most of the time `useOnScreen` and `useOnScreenValue` are enough, this hooks leaves the ability to extend custom logics with screen intersection.
+Most of the time `useOnScreen` and `useOnScreenValue` are enough, those hooks leave the ability to extend custom logics with screen intersection.